matejd/qt-youtube-dl/README.md

 qt-youtube-dl
 -------------

-This is a tiny Qt/C++ GUI frontend for the youtube-dl tool.
+This is a tiny Qt/C++ GUI frontend for the [youtube-dl](https://github.com/rg3/youtube-dl/) tool. youtube-dl downloads videos from youtube.com and *many* other video hosting platforms.
 Windows & Linux supported.